d-michail/python-jgrapht/README.md

 the [jgrapht-capi](https://github.com/d-michail/jgrapht-capi) project.
 The native build is in the form of a shared library, created by [GraalVM](https://www.graalvm.org/).

-The result is a *native self-contained library* with *no dependency* on the JVM.
+The result is a *native self-contained library* with *no dependency* on the JVM!

 ## Installing